HILL-TOPCONSULTANCY/terraform-workshop/README.md

 - In the pipeline configuration, under the `Pipeline` section, choose `Pipeline script from SCM`.
 - Select `Git` and provide the repository URL: `https://github.com/YOUR_GITHUB_USERNAME/aws-terraform-jenkins.git`.
 - Specify the branch name (`main` or your branch name).

-### Summary

-This guide helps you set up a Jenkins pipeline to automate the creation of an AWS EC2 instance and an S3 bucket using Terraform.
-The Jenkins pipeline includes manual approval steps for better control and security.
-Follow the installation and configuration steps to get your CI/CD pipeline up and running.
-The Terraform configurations specify Amazon Linux 2 as the AMI for the EC2 instance.